 Tips and tricks for improving your Danish skills

 Danish is a hard language to learn.
 However, you can get some help, if you want to be good at speaking Danish.
 If you have a great vocabulary you have already come a long way.
-But as with everything else you must use it in on a daily basis.
+But as everything else you must practice on a daily basis.

-We have collected some tips and tricks/pointers to help you get better at speaking Danish fast.
-They are a useful supplement to your Danish Education at CLAVIS language school, and they are easy to use in your everyday life, and willmake it easy to learn Danish.
+We have collected some tips and tricks/pointers to help you get better at speaking Danish.
+They are a useful supplement to your Danish Education at CLAVIS and easy to use in your everyday life, and make it easier to learn Danish.

-- If you want to learn Danish, you have to speak Danish – not just to the tuition.
-It is tempting to speak English when you are going to the grocery store or at cafés.
+- If you want to learn Danish, you have to speak Danish – not just in class.
+It is tempting to speak English when you are visiting grocery store or cafés.
 However, it is important, that you practice your Danish at all times.
-At CLAVIS we have language cafés in our departments, where you have the opportunity to talk Danish and meet your peers from literally all over the world.
-Forget all the grammatical rules and concentrate about your pronunciation and your vocabulary.
+At CLAVIS we have Studies and language cafés in our departments, where you have the opportunity to practice reading, spelling, writing and talking Danish as welle as meeting your peers from literally all over the world.

 - Find the Danish keywords.
 Every language has some keywords, that are used frequently, which is why it is a great idea to find these words, if you want to learn Danish.